 This imaginative picture book tells the story of a child who must find ways to occupy themselves without their gaming device.
 Outside in the rain, they find unexpected ways to enjoy nature and have fun despite the weather.

-Nature Books about Seasons
+Nature Books for Kids about Seasons

 by Ezra Jack Keats

 A little boy adventures into the snow, discovering all of the magical possibilities the winter day holds.
 This picture book is loved by millions and comes highly recommended for young children.

 A young girl goes for a walk and observes the signs of summer leaving and autumn arriving.
 Written in a series of pleasant conversations with the natural world, this book teaches children about the changing seasons in a simple and charming way.

 by Kenard Pak

 This is another book in the same series, equally as enchanting and educational for young readers.